-The general pattern of increasing diabatic heating for medium range temperature increases (up to about 40 K) also occurs in the general JJA climatology (4th column in Fig. 12 and Supplementary Fig. S10, especially in GI, CE, IP, WR).
-However, compared to the general JJA climatology the heatwave trajectories are shifted towards larger temperature increases ($\max(T) > 20K$) (all regions in clusters A and B, see 2nd and 3rd columns in Fig. 12 and Supplementary Fig. S10).
-Moreover, the parcel distributions of future and historic heatwaves are additionally shifted towards larger diabatic heating ($\max(\Theta) > 20K$) (all regions except for BI) compared to their respective climatologies.
+The general pattern of increasing diabatic heating for medium-range temperature increases (up to about 40 K) also occurs in the general JJA climatology (fourth column in Figs. 12 and S10, especially in GI, CE, IP and WR).
+However, compared to the general JJA climatology, the heatwave trajectories are shifted towards larger temperature increases (max(T) > 20 K) (all regions in clusters A and B; see second and third columns in Figs. 12 and S10).
+Moreover, the parcel distributions of future and historic heatwaves are additionally shifted towards larger diabatic heating (max(Θ) > 20 K) (all regions except for BI) compared to their respective climatologies.

-Trajectory properties are displayed as boxplots for the respective clusters in Fig. 13 and Supplementary Fig. S11 in order to further summarize and compare future and historic heatwaves as well as climatological JJA conditions.
-BI is the only region, where we see no difference in the thermodynamic properties such as maximum increase in temperature (Fig. 13(c)), maximum increase in potential temperature (Fig. 13(b)) and maximum descent in the 3 days prior to the initiation of the trajectory (Fig. 13(a)) between the heatwayes and climatologies.
-However, we observe large differences in the potential temperature distribution 7 days (-168 hours) prior to the initiation of the backward trajectory (Fig. 13(d)).
-There is nearly no overlap of the interquartile ranges between the heatwayes and the respective climatologies as well as between historic and future heatwave air parcels.
-This implies that the air originates from higher altitudes with larger potential temperature values and/or 420 from a region with higher than usual temperatures.
-For BI, in particular the latter is important (enhanced transport form continental regions in the east, which are particularly warm in summer, see again Fig. 6), as the pressure level at -168 hours does not differ strongly between heatwaves and climatology (see again Fig. 9).
-Similar results with respect to the potential temperature 7 days prior to initialization are found in all other European regions (Fig. 13, Supplementary Fig. S11(d),(h),(l)).
-Nevertheless, for the other regions also variations in the pressure at -168 play a more important role (Fig. 9).
-Moreover, in 425 the other European regions heatwave trajectories differ from their climatological counterparts also with respect to the other thermodynamic properties shown in Fig. 13.
-For example, air parcels in cluster A (e.g., in Sc and WR, see Fig. 13(e),(i)) experience stronger subsidence than the climatology.
-This difference in subsidence in cluster A even increases in the future heatwaves (red boxes), in particular for WR (Fig. 13(i)).
-This larger subsidence coincides with a larger increase in temperature along the trajectories (e.g. Fig. 13(g),(k)) and hence this increase can be attributed to the adiabatic compression of the parcels 430 that overcompensates the diabatic cooling.
+Trajectory properties are displayed as boxplots for the respective clusters in Figs. 13 and S11 in order to further summarize and compare future and historic heatwaves as well as climatological JJA conditions.
+BI is the only region where we see no difference in the thermodynamic properties such as maximum increase in temperature (Fig. 13c), maximum increase in potential temperature (Fig. 13b) and maximum descent in the 3d prior to the initiation of the trajectory (Fig. 13a) between the heatwaves and climatologies.
+However, we observe large differences in the potential temperature distribution 7 d (-168 h) prior to the initiation of the backward trajectory (Fig. 13d).
+There is nearly no overlap of the interquartile ranges between the heatwaves and the respective climatologies as well as between historic and future heatwave air parcels.
+This implies that the air originates from higher altitudes with larger potential temperature values and/or from a region with higher-than-usual temperatures.
+For BI, in particular the latter is important (enhanced transport form continental regions in the east, which are particularly warm in summer; see again Fig. 6), as the pressure level at -168 h does not differ strongly between heatwaves and climatology (see again Fig. 9).
+Similar results with respect to the potential temperature 7 d prior to initialization are found in all other European regions (Figs. 13 and S11d, h, l).
+Nevertheless, for the other regions also variations in the pres-